Thursday, June 4, 2020

 Jerry Mitchell is your typical teen movie protagonist.
 Casey Siemaszko often comes across as a low rent John Cusack or Michael J. Fox.
 He is a decent actor but he lacks the charisma of those two actors.
 In fact, one could easily imagine John Cusack in the role of Jerry Mitchell; the character is fairly similar to the roles he played in Better Off Dead and The Sure Thing.

 Ironically, Siemaszko’s lack of charisma actually works in the movie’s favor, because it only further emphasizes just how unremarkable Jerry Mitchell is.
 He is pretty much ignored by his fellow classmates and doesn’t really want to make any waves – he is perfectly fine with coasting his way through his high school (like most students).
 The only interaction he gets with his fellow classmates is when he is working at the school store.
 He acts like a complete buffoon whenever he is the same room as his high school crush, Karen.
-When she wants to buy paper and pen, he gives her a whole range of options, and simply won’t shut up and let her decide.
+When she wants to buy paper and a pen, he gives her a whole range of options, and simply won’t shut up and let her decide.
 He then short changes her and struggles to open the register to give the correct change until she finally tells him not worry about it.
 It is a perfectly embarrassing moment!
 It also something I can relate to, as I had plenty of embarrassing moments in front of my school crushes.
 Jerry completely violates the guy code when he attempts to engage in conversation with Buddy while pissing in the urinal.
 This is a complete NO NO; especially in the 1980s.
 Jerry attempts to smooth over this faux pas but makes matters worse when he gives Buddy a pat on the shoulder.
 OOPS!!!
 Not only does he violate Buddy’s personal space, but he does it before washing his hands.
 GROSS!!!

 If Cusack would have played Jerry, we would have immediately been in his corner – he would have won us over with a few witty quips and self deprecating humor, but with Siemazko in the lead role we merely empathize with Jerry.
 In fact, Three O’ Clock High is probably the rare teen movie where the lead character is slightly unlikable; this is in large part due the extreme measures he takes to weasel out of the fight with Buddy.
 He tries to reason with Buddy, but his pleas fall on dear ears.
 He tries to sneak off the campus, but is caught by school security.
 Finally, out of desperate, he embezzles four hundred dollars from the school store to pay a football player to fight Buddy for him.
 This, predictably, fails and he is back to square one; not to mention this leads to him being investigated by the police.
 He, apart from Mr. Rice, is the only who has keys to the school store, so he is the only real suspect they have.
 At the advice of his sister, he tries to weasel out of the fight by getting after school detention – he figures the best way to go about this is by making a pass at his attractive English teacher, Miss Farmer.
 He gives a sexually suggestive book report and then kisses her on the lips.
 The ecstasy of the moment causes him to faint and he wakes up in the nurses’ office.
 When he asks to the nurse where he is to report for detention, she tells him there isn’t any and that Miss Farmer really enjoyed his book report (this is something movies couldn’t get away with in modern times).